adamcharnock/lightbus/docs/explanation/anatomy-lesson.md

 !!! important

-    Each service should create its bus client with the service's bus module (ie. the service's `bus.py` file).
+    Each service should create its bus client within the service's `bus.py` file (also known as the servies *bus module*).
-    Other modules in the service should import the bus client from the bus module as needed.
+    Other code within the service should import the bus client from the bus module as needed.
     See [how to access your bus client](/howto/access-your-bus-client.md).

 ## The Lightbus worker process (`lightbus run`)

-The Lightbus worker is a long running process started using `lightbus run`.
+The Lightbus worker is a long running process started using the `lightbus run` console command.
 This process serves two purposes:

 * Listens for events and fires any executes any listeners you have created.